potassco/clasp/README.md

 ## BUILDING & INSTALLING
-  The preferred way to build clasp is to use CMake version 3.1 or later together with a c++ compiler that supports C++11.
+  The preferred way to build clasp is to use [CMake][cmake] version 3.1 or later together with a c++ compiler that supports C++11.

   The following options can be used to configure the build: